stevemclaugh/preservation-torrent/README.md

     - Remember that filenames are visible to the public via torrent trackers and in the distributed hash table.
 Using UUIDs instead of human-readable filenames is a form of light obfuscation.

-    - The master metadata set will be a fairly small document, so it may pose less of a preservation risk than the datasets.
+    - The master metadata set will be a fairly small document, so it may pose less of a preservation challenge than the datasets.

 - **If a dataset needs to be removed/revised in the future, simply create a new torrent file and link to it from the central site.**